 Issue Recommendations or Considerations Number of trees Enable at least one Resource Management Service per tree.
 Reliability of server (fault tolerance) On multi-server networks, enable at least two Resource Management Services per tree.
 Be sure to keep the databases synchronized after you have created them.
-Disk space Allow 50 MB for each Resource Management Service to ensure adequate space for resources added in the future.
+Disk space Allow 50MB for each Resource Management Service to ensure adequate space for resources added in the future.
 Size may vary considerably depending on the number of languages, platforms, and drivers your system supports.
 License connection One license connection is required when enabled on a server.
+Table 12 When and Where to Enable the Event Notification Service Issue Recommendations or Considerations Number of trees Enable at least one Event Notification Service per tree.

-Table 4-6 When and Where to Enable the Event Notification Service
+Table 11 When and Where to Enable the Resource Management Service

-Issue Recommendations or Considerations Number of trees Enable at least one Event Notification Service per tree.
-Reliability of server (fault tolerance) On multi-server networks, enable at least two Event Notification Services per tree.
+Issue Recommendations or Considerations Reliability of server (fault tolerance) On multi-server networks, enable at least two Event Notification Services per tree.
 Availability of methods Make sure that the methods you need are enabled for each ENS you have enabled.
 Novell provides NetWare pop-up, log file, e-mail (GroupWise [®] , MHS, and SMTP), and programmatic methods.
 Third parties can develop other types of notification methods.
 Performance Monitor sluggish response and enable additional notification services as needed.
 License connection One license connection is required when enabled on a server.